 BTW, if you like pretty recipe cards, you can design and print your own on cardstock.
 Or hop over to Inspired by Charm, where blogger Michael provides lots of beautiful recipe cards as free printables.
-There are also templates online for recipe cards that you can type on and then print, which is a terrific option if you—like me—are converting your entire system to recipe cards.
+There are also templates online for recipe cards that you can type on and then print.
+This is a terrific option if you—like me—are converting your entire system to recipe cards.

 Giving cherished recipes some extra attention

 Recipes are such a gift when they’re handed along from family and friends.
 It’s not just words on paper, of course.
-It’s likely a memory, an experience, a reminder of a person who has fed us as well.
+It’s likely also a memory, an experience, a reminder of a person who cooked for us.
 In addition to storing recipes in a way that protects them yet makes them accessible for use, it’s sometimes fun to highlight favorite recipes.
 A few ideas:

 • Celebrate the cook.
 One Thanksgiving, I included handed-down recipes from my mother, my husband Alan’s mother, and our dear friend Ona, at our buffet table.
 I labeled the dishes accordingly: “Anna’s Overnight Stuffing,” “Helen’s Fruit Fluff,” and “Ona’s Cherry Pie.”
 I enjoyed bringing these women to our table; it’s the kind of simple domestic act I hope someone does in my memory someday.

 • Pass it along.
-Keep pretty recipe cards on hand, and include recipes with food gifts, at potlucks and parties, as gifts (with ingredients to make the recipe), or even just to hand out after dinner when someone compliments a dish.
+Keep pretty recipe cards on hand, and include recipes with food gifts and at potlucks and parties.
+Give them as gifts (with ingredients to make the recipe).
+Or just hand them out after dinner when someone compliments a dish.